Vladislav-Butko-bvo/Traffic_light_controller/README.md

 **PREAMBLE**

-the sourses "Traffic_light_controller_RTL_..." is better commented comparing with the source "Traffic_light_controller_HIGH".
+The sourses "Traffic_light_controller_RTL_..." is better commented comparing with the source "Traffic_light_controller_HIGH".
+Because this sources are functionally equivalent, the lack of comments for last source can be compensated by comments in first sources.

 **1. The sourses "Traffic_light_controller_RTL_..."**